linode/apl-docs/about/about-roadmap.md

 - Continuous Deployment: semver/glob based image tags scanned in registry are deployed automatically and state is written back to values repo
 - Deploy Otomi without OIDC (and manage users in KeyCloak)
+- Create Teams and Services using the CLI

 For the end of 2021 we aim to release the following: